-- (i) Theoretical Courses One lecture per week per term will be equivalent to one credit - (ii) Laboratory/Sessional/Design Credits for laboratory/sessional or design courses will be half of the class hours per week per term whose background or capacity for assimilation is lower will be permitted to complete the programme at a slower pace by studying a lesser number of courses during a given term (subject to a minimum course load).
-He may keep pace with his class by taking during the Short Term those courses which he had dropped during the Regular Terms, or by covering the entire degree programme over an extended period without developing any feeling of inferiority complex.
+- (i) Theoretical Courses:One lecture per week per term will be equivalent to one Credit. - (ii) Laboratory/Sessional/Design: Credits for laboratory/sessional or design courses will be half of the class hours per week per term.

 Credits are also assigned to project and thesis work taken by students.
 The amount of credits assigned to such work may vary from discipline to discipline.